unicode-org/message-format-wg/exploration/open-close-expressions.md

   * It cannot be validated via the AST nor the reigstry.
   * It cannot be protected, unless put inside literal expressions.
   * It is not supported by `formatToParts`, which in turn makes double-parsing difficult.
+* It requires special handling when inserting messages into the DOM.
+* It requires "sniffing" the message to detect embedded markup.
+XSS prevention becomes much more complicated.
 ### HTML Syntax

 We could parse the HTML syntax as part of MessageFormat parsing,